redhat-openstack/website/source/rdo-manager/user-guides/2015-03-18-instack-based-deployment-flow.html.md

 <hr style="margin-top: 0"/>
 [CentOS]

+    if $(grep -Eqs 'CentOS Linux release 7' /etc/redhat-release); then
          # provision your host machine with CentOS 7
+        echo "Environment is set to use CentOS 7 specific commands." else
+        echo "CentOS 7 is NOT your operating system.
+Commands were not executed." fi

 [RHEL]

+    if $(grep -Eqs 'Red Hat Enterprise Linux Server release 7.1' /etc/redhat-release); then
         # provision your host machine with RHEL 7.1
+        echo "Environment is set to use RHEL 7.1 specific commands."

-    # register your machine and subscribe it to pool
+        # register your machine and subscribe it to pool (enter credentials for username, password and pool)
-    sudo subscription-manager register --username=<user_name> --password=<password>
+        sudo subscription-manager register --username=$rh_user_name --password=$rh_password
-    sudo subscription-manager attach --pool=<pool_id>
+        sudo subscription-manager attach --pool=$rh_pool_id
         # sudo subscription-manager repos --list   # make sure you have repositories available
+    else
+        echo "RHEL 7.1 is NOT your operating system.
+Commands were not executed." fi

 **\1**